MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.105.md

 (b) For EVs with RBS that is part of the service brake system, the tests in S7.10.1 or S7.10.2 are conducted with the RBS discontinued and all other systems intact.

-S7.11 *Service brake system - first fade and recovery test.*
+S7.11 *Service brake system—first fade and recovery test.*

 S7.11.1 *Baseline check stops or snubs.*